cliffordsepato/AI-Text-Analyzer/README.md

 If you find this project helpful, please consider giving it a star on GitHub and sharing it with others who might benefit from it.

-You can support the project by buying me a coffee ☕️ through the link in my GitHub profile.
+You can support the project by buying me a coffee ☕️ on [BuyMeACoffee.com](https://BuyMeACoffee.com/dxc2023).

 Your support helps keep this project alive and enables me to continue improving it.
-Thank you!😉
+Thank you!😊